 Author: Clement Clarke Moore / Illustrator: Robert Sabuda

-The Story: This is a truly magical Christmas edition of Clement Clarke Moore’s classic poem.
+The Story: The Night Before Christmas is a truly magical Christmas edition of Clement Clarke Moore’s classic poem.
 The rhythm and rhyme make it joyful to read aloud and share together with family and friends of any age.

 Robert Sabuda’s intricate images and pop-ups add another layer of excitement and curiosity – showing how interactive and precious a paper engineered printed book can be.
 And we have been lucky to be given many other wonderful Christmas pop-up books by Sabuda since – I thoroughly recommend collecting them.